• Skip to primary navigation

 • CrossFit

 The Nike Metcon 9 is earning the top pick for women.
-This model is a really strong well-rounded gym shoe for gym-goers who like to lift, do class workouts here and there, and do athletic-style training.
+This model is a really strong, well-rounded gym shoe for gym-goers who like to lift, do class workouts here and there, and do athletic-style training.

-Nike Metcon 9 That Fit Friend
+Nike Metcon 9 Upper

 The outsole has a good level of traction when training on different surfaces and the medial and lateral midfoot outsole wraps help this shoe’s durability for CrossFit contexts where you’ll be having more abrasion on the top of the shoe.
 This shoe’s wider toe box is also a perk.